danielchristianschroeter/watermark-to-image/README.md

 # watermark-to-image
-This application inserts a watermark in the lower right corner into all images of an specified images folder.
+This application inserts a watermark in the lower right corner into all images of a specified images folder.

 # Examples
 Check out examples/original_images and examples/watermarked_images directory to get an idea what the application is doing.